 United Way’s HelpLink 2-1-1 is a part of the local Earned Income Tax Coalition and works to help local residents get their taxes prepared and filed, and maximize the money they receive back.
 In 2016, staff scheduled more than1,435 appointments for people to meet with a volunteer tax preparer.
 Overall, the coalition completed 7,224 federal tax returns.
 Those clients received a combined $9,096,667 in tax refunds, with more than $3.4 million dollars being dollars earned due to Earned Income Tax Credits.

 FamilyWize Prescription Discount Card

 United Way of the Greater Dayton Area distributes these free discount cards throughout the community.
 People simply need to show their card to their pharmacist when getting a prescription filled, and discounts are automatically applied at more than 60,000 pharmacies nationwide.
-In the past year, 9,797 people in our region saved $784,805 on prescription medication.
-Out of that total, local residents saved $268,659 on mental health prescription medications they might not have been able to otherwise afford.
+Since 2007 we’ve saved $1,592,713 on prescription medication for over 17,135 people.
+Out of that total, local residents saved more than $268,659 on mental health prescription medications they might not have been able to otherwise afford.